spark-dotnet/framework/README.md

 - Subscribe to our [Newsletter](spark-framework.net/newsletter/).
 - Looking for .NET jobs?
 Check out [Dotnet Jobs](https://dotnet-jobs.com/) for weekly job postings.

+# Spark Sponsors
+I'm currently working on the framework full time.
+I've found a real purpose in building this for the .NET community and don't expect anything in return.
+However, if you choose to [sponsor](https://github.com/sponsors/westonwalker#sponsors) my work on Spark, I truly appreciate it.

 # License

 The Spark framework is open-source software licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
 You're free to use, modify, and distribute it as per the terms of the license.